metal-stack/docs/docs/src/installation/deployment.md

       ansible_python_interpreter: "{{ ansible_playbook_python }}"
 ```

-We do this since we are deploying to Kubernetes.
-We will not need to SSH-connect to the host for deployment (which is what Ansible typically does) but instead deploy against the Kubernetes cluster.
-Therefore, you will also need to provide the path to your [Kubeconfig file](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) via the `KUBECONFIG` environment variable for Ansible later on.
+We do this since we are deploying to Kubernetes and do not need to SSH-connect to any hosts for deployment (which is what Ansible typically does).
 This inventory is also necessary to pick up the variables inside `group_vars/control-plane` during the deployment.

 We also recommend using the following `ansible.cfg`: